EdoardoLaGreca/scrtp/doc/v1.0-wip/protocol.md

     server itself.

- 3. The client now has to choose a window (or the whole desktop) and send the chosen window's ID to the server.
-In case it's the whole desktop, the window ID is equal to 0.
+ 3. The client now has to choose a window (or the whole desktop) and send the chosen window ID to the server.
+In case it's the whole desktop, the window ID is 0.

- 4. The server sends the current frame of the window.
+ 4. The server sends the current window frame.

  5. The client sends an input signal such as a mouse click or a key press on the keyboard.